Appdynamics/aws-s3-monitoring-extension/README.md

        enableDecryption: "true"
        encryptionKey: "XXXXXXXX"
    ```

+4. Provide all valid proxy information if you use it.
+If not, leave this section as is.
+       ```
+       proxyConfig:
+         host:
+         port:
+         username:
+         password:
+       ```

-4. To report metrics only from specific dimension values, configure the `dimension` section.
+5. To report metrics only from specific dimension values, configure the `dimension` section as below -

     ```
     dimensions: